saa-rarara/web-design/README.md

 # web-design
-The code snippets of the work done in Web Design course (Semester 2)
+The code snippets of the work done in the Web Design course (Semester 2)